FrontFin/mesh-web-sdk/packages/link/README.md

 ### Getting tokens

-After successfull authentication on Front Finance user will be redirected back to provided callback URL.
+After successfull authentication on the Link session, the popup will be closed and the broker tokens will be passed to the `onBrokerConnected` function.
 `FrontConnection` instance will check if URL contains query parameters, load broker tokens and fire the events.

 ### Available Connection configuration options